Back to Blog

 If no: "No problem.
 When would be a better time to connect?"

 Why it works: Honesty disarms.
-According to Cognism's research, calling it a cold call breaks the pattern and earns respect.
-The transparency opener outperformed every other approach they tested.
+Cognism's research found that calling it a cold call breaks the pattern and earns respect.
+The transparency opener beat every other approach they tested.

 Template 2: The Trigger-Based Call